Accurate navigation & positioning for autonomous vehicles

 Enhanced sensor fusion and reliable performance in all conditions

 Autonomous and ADAS technologies require consistent performance regardless of environmental conditions.
-All our sensors are engineered for robust operation in harsh environments (temperatures and vibrations) and complex GNSS areas where our INS solutions ensure continuous navigation when satellite signals reception is challenged entering tunnels, parking garages, or driving in urban areas around tall buildings.
+All our sensors are engineered for robust operation in harsh environments (temperatures and vibrations) and complex GNSS signals reception where our INS solutions ensure continuous navigation when satellite signals reception is challenged entering tunnels, parking garages, or driving in urban areas around tall buildings.

 Enhancing localization and map-matching accuracy

+Our inertial navigation systems use a combination of accelerometers and gyroscopes to measure a vehicle’s acceleration and angular velocity without relying on external GNSS signals.
 When paired with GNSS in a tightly coupled sensor fusion algorithm, it provides a continuous, highly accurate trajectory, even during GNSS outages.

 Solutions for ADAS systems